GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Abstract

 \section{Abstract}

-We present observations of the $z\sim5.7$ Lyman-break galaxy HZ10 with the JWST/NIRSpec IFU in high and low spectral resolution (G395H, $R\sim2700$ and PRISM, $R\sim100$, respectively), as part of the GA-NIFS program.
-By spatially resolving the source, we find evidence for three spatially and spectrally distinct regions of line emission along with one region of strong continuum emission, all within a projected distance of $<10$\,kpc.
+We present observations of the $z\sim5.7$ Lyman-break galaxy HZ10 with the JWST/NIRSpec IFU in high and low spectral resolution (G395H, spectral resolving power $R\sim2700$ and PRISM, $R\sim100$, respectively), as part of the GA-NIFS program.
+By spatially resolving the source (spatial resolution $\sim0.15''$ or $\sim0.9$\,kpc), we find three spatially and spectrally distinct regions of line emission along with one region of strong continuum emission, all within a projected distance of $<10$\,kpc.
 The R2700 data features strong detections in \hb, \oiiiab, \niiab, \ha, and \siiab.
-The R100 data additionally contains a strong detection of the \lya break, rest-UV continuum, and \oiilow.
+The R100 data additionally contains a strong detection of the \lya break, rest-frame UV and optical continuum, and \oiilow.
 None of the detected lines present strong evidence for AGN excitation from line diagnostic diagrams, and no high-ionisation lines are detected.
-Using the detected lines, we constrain the electron density $\left( \rm \log_{10}\left( n_e / cm^{-3}\right)\sim2.5-3.3\right)$ and metallicity ($\sim0.5-0.7$ solar) in each component.
-Spaxel-by-spaxel fits of each cube reveal a strong east-west velocity gradient and significant line asymmetries (indicating tidal features or outflows).
-The western component features a very red UV slope ($\beta_{UV}\sim-1$) and significant \ha emission, suggesting an evolved population and active star formation.
-From a comparison to high resolution \cii\,$158\,\mu$m imaging obtained with the Atacama Large Millimetre/submillimetre Array (ALMA), we find that the continuum emitter is associated with a gas-poor stellar population.
+Using the detected lines, we constrain the electron density $\left( \rm \log_{10}\left( n_e / cm^{-3}\right)\sim 3\right)$ and metallicity ($\sim0.5-0.7$ solar) in each component.
+Spaxel-by-spaxel fits reveal a strong east-west velocity gradient and significant line asymmetries (possibly indicating tidal features or outflows).
+The western component features a very red UV slope ($\beta_{\rm UV}\sim-0.9$) and significant \ha emission, suggesting an evolved population and active star formation.
+A comparison to high resolution ($\sim0.3''$ or $\sim1.8$\,kpc) \cii\,$158\,\mu$m imaging obtained with the Atacama Large Millimetre/submillimetre Array (ALMA) reveals areas of dust obscuration.
 Altogether, these data suggest that HZ10 represents an ongoing merger, with a complex distribution of stars, gas, and dust $<1$\,Gyr after the Big Bang.